mukil/dmx-csv/README.md

 # DMX CSV Importer

-A simple CSV importer to import and update topic entities and theif 1st-level childs into [DMX 5.0-beta-7](https://github.com/jri/deepamehta).
+A simple CSV importer to import and update topic entities and their simple 1st-level childs into [DMX 5.0-beta-7](https://github.com/jri/deepamehta).

 Limitations: